 Since cholesterol cannot dissolve in the blood, it is transported in lipoproteins.
 The 3 major types of lipoproteins include the following:

 Low-density lipoprotein (LDL)

-- LDL, otherwise referred to as the “ ,” causes the buildup of plaque formation in your blood vessels.
+- LDL, otherwise referred to as the “bad cholesterol,” causes the buildup of plaque formation in your blood vessels.

 - LDL levels will rise as a result of a diet rich in saturated and trans fats.